gdanov/annotate/README.md

 There are two different patterns for expressing the shape of a set in annotate.

 1. Homogenous sets, where the element represents the type for all elements in the set.
-Also type checks against the empty set.
+The empty set is a valid value for all homogenous sets.
 2. An empty set, that type checks against the empty set, and only the empty set.

 ```clojure